hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ## Integration with Hazelcast IMDG

-As Jet is built on top of Hazelcast platform, there is a tight integration between Jet and IMDG.
+As Jet is built on top of the Hazelcast platform, there is a tight integration between Jet and IMDG.
 A Jet job is implemented as a Hazelcast IMDG proxy, similar to the other services and data structures in Hazelcast.
 The Hazelcast Operations are used for different actions